dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 ## Example usage

-In the _Program.cs_ file of your component consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireRedisOutputCacheExtensions.AddRedisOutputCache%2A> extension to register the required services for output caching.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireRedisOutputCacheExtensions.AddRedisOutputCache%2A> extension to register the required services for output caching.

 ```csharp
 builder.AddRedisOutputCache();